AJChapman/acthpa-website/site/index.md

 ## [Flying in Canberra](info)

 If it is 'on' then you can pretty much guarantee that someone will be out flying.
-If you are planning to go for a fly at [one of our sites](/flying-ACT/sites), please post a message on [our Facebook group] so you can meet up with others.
+If you are planning to go for a fly at [one of our sites](/flying-ACT/sites), please post a message on [our Telegram group] so you can meet up with others.
 The [wind talkers] provide current wind speed and direction and records this information for the previous 12 hours.
 The [weather resources page](info/weather-resources) links to useful weather information.

-If you are a [visiting pilot](info), remember to contact one of the locals prior to flying any site.
+If you are a [visiting pilot](info), remember to contact one of the locals (best done through [our Telegram group]) prior to flying any site.

 ## Learn to Fly